 Lindsay Mawson grew up in Southwestern Ontario, spending much of her time delving into the creative.
 From a very young age, and learning much from her nationally known artist grandfather, Robert Heard, Lindsay drew.
 She took art and art history classes throughout her school years, winning awards in both elementary and high school.
 An art project as a high school senior, one that required her to sketch an 18" x 24" portrait of a human being, sparked a new passion for portrait drawing that eventually grew to range from people to animals.

-Order a Portrait
+Commission a Portrait

 Each piece of artwork takes many hours to complete, as Lindsay works diligently to capture every unique feature as well as the essence of each subject.
 She takes great pride in each portrait and treats them as she would if the subject were her own loved one.